 High Risk of Malaria On A Colombia Vacation

-If your South America vacation includes Colombia tours, you need to ask your doctor about what you can do to avoid getting ill with malaria.
-When embarking on a Colombia vacation, taking precautions is something you should do before you leave the United States.
-Be well prepared to protect against malaria and to have the right drugs on hand should you get it.
-Should you need to visit a doctor there, knowledge about anti-malarial drugs prevents you from getting the wrong medication.
+If your South America vacation includes Colombia, you need to ask your doctor about what you can do to avoid getting ill with malaria.
+When embarking on a Colombia vacation, take the necessary precautions before leaving the United States.
+Be well-prepared to protect against malaria and have the right drugs on hand, just in case.
+Should you need to visit a doctor there, some knowledge about anti-malarial drugs will prevent you from being given the wrong medication.

-With a population of 45 million people, it has not been easy for health authorities in Colombia to quell the spread of malaria.
-Colombia’s tropical climate, unsanitary living conditions, pools of stagnant water, makes it difficult to contain this vector-borne illness.
-About 75% of Malaria cases abound along cities and towns along the Pacific Coast.
+With a population of 45 million, it hasn’t been easy for health authorities in Colombia to quell the spread of malaria.
+Colombia’s tropical climate, unsanitary living condition and pools of stagnant water, makes it difficult to contain this vector-borne illness.
+About 75% of malaria cases abound along cities and towns along the Pacific Coast.
 Cauca, Valle, Choco, Antioquia, and Cordoba have reported the highest incidents of malaria in the country.

 According to a survey done in 2008 by the National Institute of Health, 110,000 cases of malaria were reported in Colombia.
 It is estimated that this number has not decreased in 2011 because no effective measures have yet been found to prevent the spread of malaria in Colombia.

 What, then, are the steps you need to take if your trip to South America includes Colombia?
 Here are a few commonsense steps to help prevent malaria: